maya8624/ep-Api/README.md

 - The backend provides various API endpoints that can be consumed by the frontend to accessa and manipulate data.

 # Environments
-- .Net 6, C#, MS-SQL, EF6, xUnit, Moq, Fluent Validation
+- .Net 6, C#, MS-SQL, EF6, xUnit, Moq, Fluent Validation, AutoMapper

 # Features
 1. Token Authentication: